ministryofjustice/laa-crime-apply-mock-api/README.md

 ## Set up

 To set up LAA Crime Apply Mock API in your local machine, you can run the rails server manually:
-- Run Rails (the application server) - rails server2
+- Run Rails (the application server) - rails server
 - Visit http://localhost:3000/api/message

 ## Contributing